JirapatTreyanurak/notes/README.md

  To aspire to be the best you can be no matter how big or small.
 This keeps you motivated and pushes you to progress.
  - **Attribution**
  To attribute the goods and the bads on yourself to yourself.
 This allows you to change, to improve the goods and to lessen the bads.

+A place where rules and regulations are respected and followed.
+A place where people try their best regardless of their work instead of trying to exploit every opportunity they get.
+A place where I can expect discipline instead of disorder.
+A place where I can learn the aforementioned practices to better myself as a human.
+Language and immigration is a small price to pay to put myself in such a place.

 ## Japanese